 Idea Cafe Small Business Grant Program

-In addition to the resources we mentioned explicitly in this section, you can search through the Grants for Women database for grants that you and your business might qualify for.
+You can search through the Grants for Women database for grants that you and your business might qualify for.

-Competitions for Women Business Owners
+Competitions for Female Business Owners

 The following is a list of competitions where the prize is funding to grow your business.